synapsecns/sdk-docs/core/tokens/Token.md

 - `name` (`string`) - The "official" name of the token.
 Example: "USD Circle" (for USDC)
 - `symbol` (`string`) - Symbol the token is known by both on and off-chain.
 Examples: "USDT" (Tether's USD stablecoin), "DOGE" (for Dogecoin)
-- `decimals` (`{ [chainId: number] => number }`) - `decimals` is a mapping of the shape `chain id => decimals for chain (number)`, and is populated with the number of decimals used for this token on each chain for which the Synapse Protocol supports it.
-Generally speaking, this value will be the same across chains, though there are some exceptions: for example, USDC and USDT both use 18 decimal places for precision on the Binance Smart Chain, but 6 decimals on all other chains.
 - `addresses` (`{ [chainId: number] => string }`) - This field is similarly shaped to `decimals`, in that it is a mapping with shape `chain id => address for chain (string)`, containing the on-chain addresses of this token for respective Chain ID values.

 ## Functions

 - `address`
-  - Returns the on-chain address of this token respective to the passed Chain ID or [Network](../networks/Networks.md).
+  - Returns the on-chain address of this token respective to the passed Chain ID.
   - Params:
-    - `network: Networks.Network | number` - This parameter can be either the Chain ID of the chain for which you want this token's on-chain address, or a `Network` instance.
+    - `chainId: number` - Chain ID of the chain for which you want this token's on-chain address.
   - Returns:
     - `string`
     - The on-chain address of this token respective to `network`, or `null` if the token is not supported by the Synapse Protocol on the given network.
+- `decimals`
+  - Returns the on-chain decimals value of this token respective to the passed ChainID.
+  - Params:
+      - `chainId: number` - Chain ID of the chain for which you want this token's on-chain decimals.
+  - Returns:
+      - `number`
+      - The on-chain decimals value of this token respective to `network`, or `null` if the token is not supported by the Synapse Protocol on the given network.